JOURNEY TO FREEDOM

 SCRIPTURE PRINCIPLE: I urge you therefore, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship (Romans 12:1).

 The Epistles frequently tell us that the Spirit and the self-will are at war.
-This war will go on until we die and come before our Lord in heaven.
-What does it mean to surrender the self-will and live the surrendered life?
+This war will go on until we die and come before our Lord in Heaven.
+What does it mean to surrender our self-will and live the surrendered life?

-The opposite of self-surrender is making great plans, demanding God give them His stamp of approval, and trying to leverage God into doing things our way.
+The opposite of self-surrender is making great plans, demanding God give them His stamp of approval, and trying to manipulate God into doing things our way.
 True self-surrender is not pretending to surrender and then hoping that God will reward you by letting you have your way after all.
 Nor does it mean giving in to every request made of you by other people, including in the Church.
-Many Christians are frustrated because they sincerely wanted to do great things for the Lord, so they made some plans or let others make plans for them, and wonder why they fell flat on their faces.
+Many Christians are frustrated because they sincerely wanted to do great things for the Lord; so they made some plans or let others make plans for them, and then they wonder why everything went wrong.

 The surrendered life means getting up in the morning and asking God, “What is my Lord’s will for me this day?”
 It means praying before taking on a project, whether it was your idea or someone else’s.
-It means shooting up a quick prayer and asking God how He wants you to respond, when someone says something hostile or challenging.
-It means becoming alert to your gifts and calling, and living accordingly.
+It means shooting up a quick prayer and asking God how He wants you to respond when someone says something hostile or challenging.
+It means becoming alert to your gifts and calling and then living accordingly.

 The surrendered life means that we look for the hand of God when events appear to go wrong.
-About 100 years ago, a poor young man from Norway saved up all his money so he could buy a ticket in order to immigrate to America.
+About 100 years ago, a poor young man from Norway saved up all his money to buy a ticket so he could immigrate to America.
 He sailed from Oslo, Norway, to Liverpool, England, where he had to change ships.
 Then he discovered that he had lost his ticket.
 He frantically searched everywhere, but it was nowhere to be found.
 Imagine his emotional state as he stood on the dock, watching that big, beautiful ship sailing to America without him.